buames/typesettings-js/README.md

 }
 ```

 Generate a fontFace declaration and an object of styled objects from your typesettings.
+You can pass in objects of additional  [`fontFaceStyles`](#additional-font-face-styles) and  [`fontStyles`](#additional-font-styles) that will be added to these.

 ```js
 import styled from '@emotion/styled'